Helene Scheu-Riesz: Activism

 Scheu-Riesz campaigned for women's suffrage and worked in the international settlement movement.
 She wrote articles which appeared in the October 1913 issue of Zeitschrift für Frauen-Stimmrecht on both issues.
 She urged women to join the Austrian Voting Rights Committee to fight for their rights as citizens.
 After attending the 10th International Housing Congress in The Hague, she encouraged women to get involved in housing reforms.
 In the Netherlands, she reported she had met a woman housing inspector who focused on improving housing legislation and actively encouraged women and girls to participate in elevating the lives of apartment dwellers through social and artistic programs.
 Scheu-Riesz linked housing initiatives and education as meeting points for new ideas and after World War I, was involved in a government housing program which constructed homes for 50,000 people.
 She also pressed authorities to eliminate nationalist curricula from schools and focus on more practical learning.
 In addition to updating the materials used in schools, she wrote articles urging that teaching staff and teaching methods should be modernized and professionalized, moving away from the military model, which had been in use prior to the war.

 After writing several poems about peace, Scheu-Riesz was invited to attend the 1915 Women at the Hague congress, which resulted in the founding of the Committee of Women for Permanent Peace, subsequently known as the Women's International League for Peace and Freedom (WILPF).
-She represented Austria at the organization's 1919 international congress in Zürich, at the 1921 congress in Vienna, and the 1924 congress in Washington, D.C.
+She represented Austria at the organization's 1919 international congress in Zurich, at the 1921 congress in Vienna, and the 1924 congress in Washington, D.C.
 Although not an official delegate, she also participated in the International Congress of Women, held in Vienna in July 1921.
 In 1931, Scheu-Riesz became a vice-president of the Austrian chapter of the WILPF.
 After moving to the United States, she continued to work with WILPF, through the North Carolina branch, giving lectures to women's groups.